nhungbi/rock_paper_scissors/README.md

 - Home Page:
   - Ability to configure and start a new game
 - Game Page:
   - Ability to play an AI player in the configured game.
-The AI should randomly choose thier throw value.
+The AI should randomly choose their throw value.
   - Ability for the user to throw out "rock", "paper", or "scissors"
   - Current game score (throws won total, target game throws, etc...)